 The current Board of Directors include: Rockney L. Weber, Chairman; Claude E. Hudson; L. Dean Samuel; Paul R. Koerner; Todd A Kabbes; Blake W. Linders; Gary A. Patrem; Paul M. McKillip; David J. Doedtman and Jon T. Spitz.

-The current Officers include: David J. Doedtman, President & CEO; Jon T. Spitz, Sr. Vice President and Mattoon Market President; Rodney L. Murbarger, Vice President, Chief Credit Officer, Chief Investment Officer and Treasurer; Randolph L. Jones, Vice President and Secretary; Sandra K. Bernhard, Vice President and Assistant Treasurer; Elaine J. Buehnerkemper, Vice President and Assistant Treasurer; James J. McCoy, Vice President and Licensed Insurance Agent; Terry Reel, Vice President and Assistant Secretary; C. Russell Spitz, Vice President; Kathi Bottorff, Vice President; Ryan Fearday, Assistant Vice President; Matthew D. Dasenbrock, Assistant Vice President and Assistant Secretary; Gary L. Otto, Assistant Vice President; Tabitha Day, Vice President and Senior Trust Officer; Terri Gilbert, Assistant Vice President; Tami Wells, Assistant Vice President and Trust Officer; Jessica D. Wright, Systems Operations Officer; and Kathy J. Yarnell, Operations Officer.
+The current Officers include: David J. Doedtman, President & CEO; Jon T. Spitz, Sr. Vice President and Mattoon Market President; Rodney L. Murbarger, Vice President, Chief Credit Officer, Chief Investment Officer and Treasurer; Randolph L. Jones, Vice President and Secretary; Sandra K. Bernhard, Vice President and Assistant Treasurer; Elaine J. Buehnerkemper, Vice President and Assistant Treasurer; James J. McCoy, Vice President and Licensed Insurance Agent; Terry Reel, Vice President and Assistant Secretary; C. Russell Spitz, Vice President; Kathi Bottorff, Vice President; Ryan Fearday, Vice President; Matthew D. Dasenbrock, Assistant Vice President and Assistant Secretary; Gary L. Otto, Assistant Vice President; Tabitha Day, Vice President and Senior Trust Officer; Terri Gilbert, Assistant Vice President; Tami Wells, Assistant Vice President and Trust Officer; Jessica D. Wright, Systems Operations Officer; and Kathy J. Yarnell, Operations Officer.

 Board of Directors

 David J. Doedtman – President and Chief Executive Officer

 Jon T. Spitz – Senior Vice President and Mattoon Market President

 Paul R. Koerner